There are 12.5 million cattle raised for milk and meat in Canada every year (source: 2016 census).

 - Tie stalls:

-Although not a common practice in B.C., tie stall housing is still common in other parts of Canada.
-Cows housed in tie stalls get very little ability to exercise, socialize, groom, graze, or perform any other behaviours that are important to cows.
+Although not a common practice in B.C., tie-stall housing (i.e. the tying of cows to their stalls) is still common in other parts of Canada.
+Nearly 75% of Canadian dairy farms use tie-stall housing.
+Cows housed in tie-stalls get very little ability to exercise, socialize, groom, graze, or perform many other important natural behaviours.

 - Lameness (inability to walk properly):

 A dairy cow will get up and lay down an average of 14 times a day.
 Because they are so large (~ 1,200 lbs) they can easily get sore feet or leg injuries from standing or slipping on wet concrete floors, or from constantly lying on hard surfaces.
-Many of these injuries are not noticed right away.
-Over 25% of high-producing dairy cows in B.C. are clinically lame (cannot walk normally).
-On some farms, over half the cows are lame!
+Lameness is painful and it affects a huge number of animals.
+Although is varies from farm to farm, research suggests that, on average, over 25% of high-producing dairy cows in B.C. are clinically lame.

 - Painful practices: